rursache/ToDoList/README.md

 - [ ] Add images as comments attachaments
 - [ ] Tutorial/Onboarding
 - [ ] Lockdown with FaceID/TouchID or passcode
+- [ ] Smart dates (transform "'task name' today at 10:00" into a task with a date/time of today @ 10:00)
+- [ ] Widget for Today tasks
 - [ ] Rearrange tasks manually
-- [ ] Smart dates (transform "'task name' today at 10:00" into a task with a date/time of today 10:00)
-- [ ] Widget for Today tasks

 ### Improvements
 - [ ] Reload notifications after user gave push permissions